 In 1998, Richard Bernstein, venerated journalist and Time magazine’s first Beijing bureau chief, retraced the steps of Hsuan Tsang’s long and sinuous route, comparing present and past.
 Aided by modern technology but hampered by language barriers, harried border crossings, hostile Islamic regimes, and the accidental U.S. bombing of the Chinese embassy in Belgrade, Bernstein follows the monk’s path not only in physical but in contemplative ways.
 Juxtaposing his own experiences with those of Hsuan Tsang, Bernstein has crafted a vivid account of two stirring adventures in pursuit of illumination.
 Inspiring and profoundly felt, Ultimate Journey is a marvelous amalgamation of travelogue and history, cultural critique and spiritual meditation.

-Richard Bernstein has been a reporter, culture critic, and commentator for more than thirty years.
+Richard Bernstein has been a reporter, culture critic, and commentator for more than 30 years.
 He was a foreign correspondent in Asia and Europe for Time magazine and The New York Times, and was the first Beijing bureau chief for Time.
-He is the… More about Richard Bernstein
+He is the author… More about Richard Bernstein

 “Wonderful….
 Deserves to become a classic in its own right.”–The New York Times Book Review